 With Halloween upon us, we figured we should share one of our spookiest meals.
-And who doesn’t love a big bowl of bloody eyeballs with a side of worms?
-While this recipe looks rather frightening, it is a crowd pleaser recipe for both young and old ghouls.
+Okay, it may be our only spooky meal, but it is really fun to serve the littles when they come visit.
+Who doesn’t love a big bowl of bloody eyeballs with a side of worms?
+While this recipe looks rather frightening, it is a crowd pleaser recipe for young and old ghouls.

 I developed this recipe for a client, a couple years ago, and we still enjoy serving it to unexpected little guests.
 It is a fun recipe that you can even get the kids involved with making.
 I took our favorite meatball recipe which is made with a combination of ground beef and pork.
 I added an olive to create the eery eyeball.
 The blood is a reduction of tomatoes, a little red wine (don’t worry the alcohol burns off and you will not have tipsy kids) to add depth to the color and some balsamic to add a bite of sweetness.
 The slippery worms are merely fresh cooked pasta that has been tossed with a little olive oil.
 Don’t forget to serve with a side of monster brains.